Analysis | Why Senate Republicans would rather approve a Supreme Court nominee than coronavirus stimulus

 - Putting another conservative justice on the court, something that a majority of Americans oppose in polls but that would be a legacy-defining issue for the Republican Senate by cementing the court’s rightward lean for years if not a generation.

-The Post’s Jeff Stein and Erica Werner report that McConnell told Senate Republicans on Tuesday of a stimulus coming in the next few days “that any deal they reach could disrupt the Senate’s plans to confirm Amy Coney Barrett to the Supreme Court next week.
+The Post’s Jeff Stein and Erica Werner reported that McConnell told Senate Republicans on Tuesday of a stimulus coming in the next few days “that any deal they reach could disrupt the Senate’s plans to confirm Amy Coney Barrett to the Supreme Court next week.
 Republicans have voiced concerns that a stimulus deal could splinter the party and exacerbate divisions at a time when they are trying to rally behind the Supreme Court nominee.”

 But polls suggest a majority of Americans want Senate Republicans to go the opposite route.
 (Assuming the Senate had to choose what to vote on in the next two weeks.
 White House Chief of Staff Mark Meadows told CNBC on Tuesday there’s enough time to do both.)